idreesshaikh/Autonomous-Driving-in-Carla-using-Deep-Reinforcement-Learning/README.md

 ## Running a Trained Agent

-With the project, we provide two pretrained PPO agents, one for each town (Town 02 & Town 07).
+With the project, we provide you two pretrained PPO agents, one for each town (Town 02 & Town 07).
 The preTrained serialized files for this model are placed in `preTrained_models/PPO/<town>` folder.

 ```